Arab Countries and Middle East

 Haneen works for the Ministry of Information and Communication Technology where she launches and supports initiatives to improve the ICT sector.
 Before that she coordinated the national Public Key Infrastructure (PKI) in cooperation with Microsoft.
 Hanneen studied Computer Engineering in Washington.

 As founder and CEO of Digital Media Solutions Companies and Manager of eBusiness Solutions Activities for the past 20 years, Gabriel Deek was involved in multiple projects related to eBusiness Infrastructure, Multimedia, Advanced Collaboration, Video Production and Post-Production, and News-Room Automation Systems.
 He is the General Manager of OmniSystems sal., an affiliate company to OmniTech Holdings and MDS Holdings.
-While keeping a close relationship with the Academia, he joined the PCA in 1996.
-President since March 2007 he acts on community initiatives aiming to bridge the Digital Divide.
-He also chairs the Organizing Committee of the Golden Chip Awards since its creation in 1999.
+While keeping a close relationship with the Academia, he joined the PCA.
+He acts on community initiatives aiming to bridge the Digital Divide.
+He also chairs the Organizing Committee of the Golden Chip Awards since its creation.
 This competition is intended to discover and support young talents and promote their work in the business community.